Bronx Zoo: Ota Benga

-In 1906, a major controversy erupted when Ota Benga, a Mbuti pygmy, was brought to the zoo by the American businessman and explorer Samuel Phillips Verner, and displayed there as an exhibit; though he was allowed to roam the grounds freely.
+In 1906, Ota Benga, a man from the Mbuti pygmy ethnic group, was brought to the zoo by the American businessman and explorer Samuel Phillips Verner, and displayed there as an exhibit, though he was allowed to roam the grounds freely.
 He became fond of an orangutan named Dohong, "the presiding genius of the Monkey House", who had been taught to perform tricks and imitate human behavior.
 The events leading to his "exhibition" alongside Dohong were gradual.
 Benga spent some of his time in the Monkey House exhibit, where the zoo encouraged him to hang his hammock and to shoot his bow and arrow at a target.
 On the first day of the exhibit, September 8, 1906, visitors found Benga in the Monkey House.
 Soon, a sign on the exhibit read:

 Hornaday considered the exhibit a valuable spectacle for visitors; he was supported by Madison Grant, secretary of the New York Zoological Society, who lobbied to put Benga on-display alongside apes at the zoo.
 A decade later, Grant became prominent nationally as a racial anthropologist and eugenicist.

 African-American clergymen immediately protested to zoo officials about the exhibit.
 James H. Gordon said, "Our race, we think, is depressed enough, without exhibiting one of us with the apes ...
 We think we are worthy of being considered human beings, with souls."
 Gordon also thought the exhibit was hostile to Christianity and a promotion of Darwinism: "The Darwinian theory is absolutely opposed to Christianity, and a public demonstration in its favor should not be permitted."
 A number of clergymen backed Gordon.
 In defense of the depiction of Benga as a lesser human, an editorial in The New York Times suggested:

-After the controversy, Benga was allowed to roam the grounds of the zoo.
+Benga was allowed to roam the grounds of the zoo.
 In response to the situation, as well as verbal and physical prods from the crowds, he became more mischievous and somewhat violent.
 Around this time, Rev. Dr. R. MacArthur of Calvary Baptist Church, was quoted in The New York Times saying: "It is too bad that there is not some society like the Society for the Prevention of Cruelty to Children.
 We send our missionaries to Africa to Christianize the people, and then we bring one here to brutalize him."
 Soon, the zoo removed Benga from the grounds.
+Toward the end of 1906, Benga was released into Reverend Gordon's custody.
+Gordon placed Benga in the Howard Colored Orphan Asylum, a church-sponsored orphanage in Brooklyn that Gordon supervised.
+As the unwelcome press attention continued, in January 1910, Gordon arranged for Benga's relocation to Lynchburg, Virginia, where he lived with the family of Gregory W. Hayes.
+While there, Benga received tutoring from Lynchburg-based Harlem Renaissance poet Anne Spencer.

 Benga committed suicide in 1916 at the age of 32.
 In 2020, WCS apologized for the zoo's treatment of Benga and promotion of eugenics.